Donor recognition matters.

 Public recognition can encourage donations, whether the donor wall is physical or online.

-With a well-designed donor wall, visitors to your organization can clearly see how their own names would look in the display if they became a donor themselves—and what their money would support moving into the future.
+With a well-designed donor recognition wall, visitors to your organization can clearly see how their own names would look on the display if they became a donor themselves—and what their money would support moving into the future.

 There are many different ways in which you can approach the actual implementation of a donor recognition wall.
 In this post, we will cover each step in building a donor wall.

 Think about how long you will have your donor wall.
 Are you recognizing supporters for a month?
 A year?
 5 years?